Managing replication slots

 SELECT pg_create_logical_replication_slot ( '<slot_name>', '<plugin_name>', <temporary>, <two_phase> )Where:

 <slot_name>: Unique slot name.
 This is a required parameter.<plugin_name>: Name of plugin from the list of supported output plugins.
-To view the list, see Replication.
-This is a required parameter.temporary: Iftrue, the slot is deleted as soon as the current session is completed or if an error occurs.
-The default value isfalse.two_phase: Iftrue, the slot will decode the prepared transactions .
-The default value isfalse.
+For the full list, see Replication.
+This is a required parameter.temporary: Iftrue, the slot will be dropped at the end of the current session or if an error occurs.
+The default isfalse.two_phase: Iftrue, the slot will decode the prepared transactions .
+The default isfalse.

 -